Page 4 - Benchmark: AIDA64 CPU

 From: Developer's Page

 Alright, let's begin the most boring part of our motherboard review today: The benchmarks.
 If you are reading this, you are one of the few who didn't skip over this section and went straight for the conclusion, haha.
 This is because benchmarking motherboards are usually, well, not very useful.
 We still do them anyway, but nowadays with so many features on the processor itself, evaluating a motherboard in this manner has become somewhat irrelevant.
 As always, our first set of benchmark results presented on the table are data obtained using AIDA64 CPU tests, formerly known as EVEREST.
-The results are plugged into our graphs above, with comparison against the Intel Desktop Board DZ77GA-70K.
-The Gigabyte GA-Z77X-UD3H actually outperformed its Intel counterpart in most tests, with a small but measurable difference out of the box.
+The results are plugged into our graphs above, with comparison against the Gigabyte GA-Z77X-UD3H.
+The Intel Desktop Board DZ77GA-70K was actually outperformed by its Gigabyte counterpart in most tests, with a small but measurable difference out of the box.
 A quick look into CPU-Z shows that Gigabyte did bump the base clock up slightly under load, giving the processor a minute overclocking advantage.

 1. Introduction, Features, and Specifications